Aben-Bel/flight_booking/README.md

 # Backend Documentation

-## Database Backend Documentation by Biruk Solomon
+## Database Backend Documentation by Infinidrix

 ### Typical Use Cases